pedro-pedrosa/data-sorcerer/README.md

 ```

 ## Expression trees
 The TypeScript expressions in these queries have to be converted to expression trees before they can be analyzed.
 For that we use [ts-expressions](https://github.com/pedro-pedrosa/ts-expressions).
-If you are making use of TypeScript expressions, you must compile `data-sourcerer` using the `ts-expressions` transformer.
+If you are making use of TypeScript expressions, you must compile `data-sorcerer` using the `ts-expressions` transformer.
 For more details please visit the `ts-expressions` page.